VincentBailly/spy-property-reads/README.md

 # Spy-property-reads

 JavaScript offers various ways for an object to store another object.
-This library help spy on all the ways in which other objects are extracted from a given object
+This library give a uniform way to trap the various ways in which properties are extracted from an object.

 ## Usage